 Through its seminars, conferences, and courses TAAD seeks to provide its members with a wide variety of educational opportunities.
 The association has an annual conference each winter and a legislative update seminar in the summer following a legislative session.

 By offering courses required by the Texas Department of Licensing and Regulation for state certification, TAAD provides its members with necessary opportunities for education.
 In addition, TAAD annually sponsors appraisal courses from the International Association of Assessing Officers for the benefit of its members, as well as other courses for continuing professional development.

-Additionally, six times a year TAAD publishes The APPRISER, a news and reference bulletin.
+Additionally, four times a year TAAD publishes The APPRISER, a news and reference bulletin.
 During legislative sessions, TAAD uses email options to inform members of proposed and pending legislation, House and Senate Committee activities, as well as other happenings the Capital.

 TAAD’s Legislative Committee coordinates the association’s legislative involvement.
 District directors are encouraged to participate in the legislative process through personal contact with legislators and by community involvement.
 Each bill filed is considered on a case-by case basis, and the association monitors bills regarding appraisal issues, exemptions, assessment and collection actions, or special valuation methodology.

 While TAAD does not lobby or adopt a specific legislative platform, in general the association endorses legislation to:

 - promote sound fiscal management of appraisal districts